pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

            ;C:\Program Files\Git\bin

     **On Windows 10 machines:**
-    Click `New` and paste the following string,
+    Click `New` and paste the following string:

             C:\Program Files\Git\bin

     Click on `OK` as often as needed.